8fold/site-joshbruce.com/SUPER_DETAILS.md

 I'm going to want to have a bit more control over the response, sepecifically the headers to be able to specify a 404 error.
 I'm going to be using the [Slim framework](https://www.slimframework.com) implementation as a reference.

-Resulting header using `header` from PSL:
+Resulting header using `header` from SPL:

 ```base
 HTTP/1.1 404 Not Found